 In a deep analysis, the results in Figure \ref{FIG:phase_diagram_c025} show that there is an energy barrier that one has to surpass to obtain vesicle formation.
 This energy barrier is being surpassed with the temperature.
-For any combination of $C_0$ and $|\kappa_G/\kappa|$ there is a energy barrier of a given magnitude, which decreases when increasing either $C_0$ or $|\kappa_G/\kappa|$.
+For any combination of $C_0$ and $|\kappa_G/\kappa|$ there is an energy barrier of a given magnitude, which decreases when increasing either $C_0$ or $|\kappa_G/\kappa|$.
 Thus, for a given energy barrier, as it is shown in the phase diagrams of the {Figure \ref{FIG:phase_diagram_c025}}, one sees how a minimum temperature is needed to be able to pass from the fluctuating phase into the vesiculating phase.
-Also, it is easy to see that from a given $\kappa_G$ on-wards vesiculation happens for extremely low temperatures.This happens as the value of $\kappa_G$ gets closer and surpasses the condition for spontaneous vesicle generation $\bar \kappa_G > -2\bar \kappa$.
-Thus, the region where one sees a transition between fluctuating and vesiculating lies in the values $\bar \kappa_G < -2\bar \kappa$, when increasing $T$ and where the Gaussian modulus is not big enough to fulfil spontaneous vesiculation.
+Also, it is easy to see that from a given $\kappa_G$ on-wards vesiculation happens for extremely low temperatures.This happens as the value of $\kappa_G$ gets closer and surpasses the condition for spontaneous vesicle generation $- \bar \kappa_G > 2\bar \kappa$.
+Thus, the region where one sees a transition between fluctuating and vesiculating lies in the values $- \bar \kappa_G < 2\bar \kappa$, when increasing $T$ and where the Gaussian modulus is not big enough to fulfil spontaneous vesiculation.
 Otherwise, we find that if $k_BT$ is lower than the energy barrier, we shall not find vesiculation.
 Therefore, a system with a given temperature, the phase transition between spontaneous vesiculation and stable topology is displaced.
-This displacement is proportional to $k_BT$ and can be represented by a displacement of the phase transition as is shown in Figure \ref{FIG:diagrama_k_k}.
+This displacement is proportional to $k_BT$ and can be represented by a displacement of the phase transition.
 In Figure \ref{FIG:diagrama_k_k}, we show the phase diagram for $\bar \kappa_G$ and $\bar \kappa$ modulus, respectively.
-The distance to the transition like $\bar \kappa_G > -2 \bar \kappa$ can be interpreted as an energy barrier.
+The distance to the transition like $- \bar \kappa_G > 2 \bar \kappa$ can be interpreted as an energy barrier.
 The farther away a system is from the line the higher the barrier there is.
 Therefore, the higher the temperature is needed to make that point in the phase space transition to the vesiculation regime.\\

 {\bf Estimating the real temperature}